matthewrobertson/matthewrobertson.github.com/source/_posts/2013-02-15-introducing-ress.markdown

 ## TL;DR

-I have created [a gem](https://github.com/matthewrobertson/ress) that provides a strategy for building mobile optimized Rails applications by combining the strengths of client-side feature detection with the flexibility of server-side configuration, and respects Google’s best practices for SEO and web-caching.<!-- more -->
+I have created [a gem](https://github.com/matthewrobertson/ress) that provides a strategy for building mobile optimized Rails applications by combining the strengths of client-side feature detection with the flexibility of server-side component optimization, and respects Google’s best practices for SEO and web-caching.<!-- more -->

 ## Background